Jordior97/MyZork/README.md

 If you want to keep your items safe, you have to put them into the trunk.

+*VERSION 1.0 NEW IMPLEMENTATIONS*

+**NPCs** to fight, interact, etc. implemented (descriptions in-game or in the wiki).

+**NEW COMMANDS**

+attack (creature) = start combat with a NPC)

+buy (creature) = see the items you can buy from this NPC.

+buy/sell (item) from/to (creature) = trade with a seller NPC.

+heal(h) / mana(m) = the magical staff Baxter helps you with his magical abilities.

+GOD MODE: "/heal" or "/mana" if you want to increase tese stats to a god level.

+**NEW SPECIAL FEATURE: the magical gems**

+The magical gems you can find around the map let you casting powerful abilities that consume mana (be careful which ability you cast and alwas take care about your mana).
+All combine different abilities to cast new powerful spells (Combinations explained in the PDF called "SpellsCombinations").
+NOTE: if you want to cast a combinated spell, you have to do it like this = "1"(spacebar)"2".

 AUTHOR: Jordi Oña Rufí.